MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Adversarial Training.
   - <details><summary>Digest</summary> We closely examine the changes induced in the decision boundary of a deep network during adversarial training.
 We find that adversarial training leads to unwarranted increase in the margin along certain adversarial directions, thereby hurting accuracy.
 Motivated by this observation, we present a novel algorithm, called Helper-based Adversarial Training (HAT), to reduce this effect by incorporating additional wrongly labelled examples during training.

+- Understanding Adversarial Robustness of Vision Transformers via Cauchy Problem. [[paper]](https://arxiv.org/abs/2208.00906) [[code]](https://github.com/trustai/ode4robustvit)
+  - Zheng Wang, Wenjie Ruan. *ECML-PKDD 2022*
+  - Key Word: Vision Transformers; Cauchy Problem; Adversarial Robustness.
+  - <details><summary>Digest</summary> We aim to introduce a principled and unified theoretical framework to investigate such an argument on ViT's robustness.
+We first theoretically prove that, unlike Transformers in Natural Language Processing, ViTs are Lipschitz continuous.
+Then we theoretically analyze the adversarial robustness of ViTs from the perspective of the Cauchy Problem, via which we can quantify how the robustness propagates through layers.

+- Is current research on adversarial robustness addressing the right problem? [[paper]](https://arxiv.org/abs/2208.00539)
+  - Ali Borji.
+  - Key Word: Adversarial Robustness; Out-of-Distribution Generalization.
+  - <details><summary>Digest</summary> Short answer: Yes, Long answer: No!
+Indeed, research on adversarial robustness has led to invaluable insights helping us understand and explore different aspects of the problem.
+Many attacks and defenses have been proposed over the last couple of years.
+The problem, however, remains largely unsolved and poorly understood.
+Here, I argue that the current formulation of the problem serves short term goals, and needs to be revised for us to achieve bigger gains.
+Specifically, the bound on perturbation has created a somewhat contrived setting and needs to be relaxed.
+This has misled us to focus on model classes that are not expressive enough to begin with.
+Instead, inspired by human vision and the fact that we rely more on robust features such as shape, vertices, and foreground objects than non-robust features such as texture, efforts should be steered towards looking for significantly different classes of models.

 - LGV: Boosting Adversarial Example Transferability from Large Geometric Vicinity. [[paper]](https://arxiv.org/abs/2207.13129) [[code]](https://github.com/framartin/lgv-geometric-transferability)
   - Martin Gubri, Maxime Cordy, Mike Papadakis, Yves Le Traon, Koushik Sen. *ECCV 2022*
   - Key Word: Adversarial Transferability.